yolken/yolken-blog/site/_posts/2023-05-29-goodbye-san-francisco.md

 #### All you're doing is complaining without providing solutions

 With all due respect, that's not my job.
-I'm not an expert on criminology or drug addiction or urban planning or whatever, nor am I in a position where I control policy.
+I'm not an expert on criminology or substance abuse or urban planning or whatever, nor am I in a position where I control policy.
 When I lived in SF, I voted and paid taxes with the expectation that the people in charge would try to figure these things out or hire smart people who could.
 And, they failed miserably.